david415/HoneyBadger_docs/source/how-to-badger-the-puppet-masters.rst

 TCP injection attack categories
 -------------------------------

-Below I've outlined 5 categories of TCP injection attack... but more broadly speaking there are two categories of TCP injection attack: "handshake hijack" and "post-handshake stream injection".
+Below I've outlined 5 categories of TCP injection attack... but more broadly speaking there are three categories of TCP injection attack: "handshake hijack", "post-handshake stream injection" and "censorship injection".

 ::